Roaa-ElEmam/ECUAgileLeague2024/README.md

 📋 Task Instructions:
 1. **Fork the repository**.
 2. **Clone the Forked Repository**, so you can work on the code locally on your machine.
-3. **Edit the code**, by adding your block in the league with your name as a header, containing your favorite quote, your linkedin account and any additions you want to add as discribed bellow in the [Member Block example](https://github.com/JannaIbrahim/ECUAgileLeague2024?tab=readme-ov-file#member-block-example) .
+3. **Edit the code**, by adding your block in the league with your name as a header, containing your favorite quote, your linkedin account and any additions you want to add as described bellow in the [Member Block example](https://github.com/JannaIbrahim/ECUAgileLeague2024?tab=readme-ov-file#member-block-example) .
 4. **Commit and Push Changes**, to save the changes to the forked repository on Github.
-5. **Create a Pull Request**,make sure to write your **Full Name** and **Student ID** in the **pull request discription**🔖.
+5. **Create a Pull Request**,make sure to write your **Full Name** and **Student ID** in the **pull request description**🔖.
 6. 💡 **Note:** Before pushing your changes, pull any new changes from the original repository to your local branch,Resolve any conflicts if they arise and commit Then push your changes.

 ---